 So, now that we have agreed that we all have these, let's get onto the next thing we all have.
 You know how when the first babies in the family were born, whether they were your children or your sisters, or even cousins???
 We all received annual pics of them as they were growing up and so, we bought frames (a lot of frames) so we could proudly display them on "the picture wall".
 Now, no offense to anyone still has "the picture wall", but most people after a few years of changing out the picture to most current one or...maybe, after the "new baby" has graduated and started their own family...we finally took down all those pics and have replaced those multiple frames to maybe one nice tabletop family picture.
 Now, possibly, I had more nieces and nephews than most but I ended up with a box o' frames.

-I have moved this box of frames (with the 6-12 years of pictures in each) over the years, about 3 times that I can remember, and after the 2nd move they never went back up (none of photos were current for years).
+I have moved this box of frames (with the 6-12 years of pictures in each) over the years, about 3 times that I can remember, and after the 2nd move, they never went back up (none of the photos were current for years).
 Whewww...
-I know this seems alot to say about a simple project but we all have this stuff!!!!
+I know this seems a lot to say about a simple project but we all have this stuff!!!!

 When your paint is dry you can simply use some sandpaper to the areas that would have received the most ware over the years; corners, detailed ridges, raised design.
 If the frame you picked is a very blonde wood, there is another good trick: after you have sanded it the way you like, you can take a carpenter's pencil, or a good old #2 if that is what you have, and carefully go over the areas you sanded the paint off and go over the lighter wood or material with the lead.
 Paint on a clear coat to seal and it won't smudge.
 Easy peasy, right?

 Display it proudly in your home.
-Mine is in my bedroom, so I can enjoy it while I'm laying down for or reading during my "Me time".
+Mine is in my bedroom so I can enjoy it while I'm laying down for or reading during my "Me time".
 This was so fun and fairly easy to do!!
-I truly hope that you will give it a try with your the treasures that you have kept..
+I truly hope that you will give it a try with the treasures that you have kept...